chef/chef-web-docs/content/cloud_security.md

     weight = 35
 +++

 Cloud security is a cyber security discipline involving the procedures, policies, controls, and technologies to secure cloud computing environments against unauthorized access, distributed denial of service (DDOS) attacks, hackers, malware, and other risks.
-The cloud provider and customer share the responsibility for maintaining cloud security by keeping data private and safe across online-based infrastructure, applications, and platforms, and maintaining regulatory data compliance.
+The cloud provider and customer share the responsibility for maintaining cloud security by keeping data private and safe across online-based infrastructure, applications, and platforms and maintaining regulatory data compliance.

 ## The importance of Cloud Security